 In evaluating these investments, there are now two tests utilized to determine if any of the Company's control investments are considered significant subsidiaries; the investment and the income significant tests.
 The asset significant test was eliminated under the new rules.
-Rule 3.09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned subsidiary in an annual report if the subsidiary investment value exceeds 20% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 20% of the Company's total investments at fair value.
-Rule 4.08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary in an annual report where the Company owns more than 25% of the Company's total investments at fair value, so is otherwise controlled by the Company if it does not qualify under Rule 3.09 of Regulation S-X and if the subsidiary investment value exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment value exceeds 80% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's change in net assets resulting from operations and the subsidiary investment value exceeds 5% of the Company's total investments at fair value.
+Rule 3.09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned subsidiary in an annual report if the subsidiary investment value exceeds 20% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 20% of the Company's total investment at fair value.
+Rule 4.08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary in an annual report where the Company owns more than 25% of the Company's total investments at fair value, so is otherwise controlled by the Company if it does not qualify under Rule 3.09 of Regulation S-X and if the subsidiary investment value exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment value exceeds 80% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's total investments at fair value.